Via5K/Blockchain-Based-Medical-Health-Records/README.md

-# Blockchain Based Medical Health Records [Blockchain Seciton]
+# Blockchain Based Medical Health Records [Blockchain Section]

 This Repository is a part of Blockchain based medical health record system, It includes the implementation of Blockchain section only.
 Full Project with working demo can be viewed here -> https://re-chain.vercel.app